mailsac/mailsac-integration-test-java/README.md

     }
     ```

-5. In the directory `mailsac-integration-test-java`, run this command which deletes the folder `target` \(if it does not already exist\) and packages the project into a new `target` folder:
+5. In the directory `mailsac-integration-test-java`, run this command which deletes the folder `target` \(if it does not already exist\) and packages the project into a new `target` folder.
+It also runs a test:

     `mvn clean package`.

-6. Do a quick test in the directory `mailsac-integration-test-java`: `mvn test`.
+6. You can do a quick test in the directory `mailsac-integration-test-java` again by running: `mvn test`.

     The output should appear somwhat like this: